StreamFinance-Protocol/klyra-docs/docs/finance/perps-overview.md

 2. **Short**: The trader profits when the underlying asset's price decreases.

 ### Perp Example
 Let's say you have \$1,000.
 With a perp, you can control \$10,000 worth of BTC using just your \$1,000.
-This is called "10x leverage" because your trading power is multiplied by 10.
+In other words, you have $10,000 of BTC exposure.This is called "10x leverage" because your trading power is multiplied by 10.

 Here's how it works:
 - If BTC's price rises from \$50,000 to \$55,000 (a 10% increase):